 - You can hang triangles from the ceiling like light fixtures or wall art.

 - You could even use cubes for seats or couches if you don’t want to invest in sofas.

-As long as you don’t use a million different geometric shapes at once, your space should come off looking sleek and modern.
+If you don’t use a million different geometric shapes at once, your space should look sleek and modern.

 So how does it feel to have an industrial interior design?

 Industrial decor can make a space feel gritty, unique, and stylish.
 It can add a touch of sophistication to any room and is perfect for anyone who wants to add a little bit of edge to their home.